-The City had four low interest rate state revolving loans through the Department of Environmental Protection.
+Business-Type Activities.
+The City has four low interest rate state revolving loans through the Department of Environmental Protection.
 The loan that was issued in 2003 was for sewer upgrades and expansion.
 The Highway 441 North and South Water Extension projects that were also funded by state revolving loans and grants with construction completed in the 2012 fiscal year.
+Completed in 2019 was a loan/grant to pay for the replacement of all existing water meters with electronic reading meters.
 All of the loans are secured with water and sewer system user revenues.